 If you enjoy music, then consider including the Westfjords in your April itinerary of Iceland.
 The music festival I Never Went South is held over Easter weekend in the fjords’ main settlement, Ísafjörður.

-Those traveling with kids may want to pop by the Children’s Culture Festival in Reykjavík.
+Those traveling to Iceland with kids may want to pop by the Children’s Culture Festival in Reykjavík.
 It’s a fun way to entertain the little ones.
 There are usually exhibitions and activities for a range of ages.

 Best places to visit in Iceland in April